Heading

 min read

-Microsoft Word has a few gems hidden right under our noses with some standard, but under appreciated, commands connected to standard keyboard shortcuts.
+Microsoft Word has a few editing gems hidden right under our noses in the form of a several standard, but underappreciated, commands connected to standard keyboard shortcuts.
 No macros required this time (sorry).
+I'm not wasting your time with barely used shortcuts, here are some of my favorites with a bonus I use I use less often but is still nice.

 Thanks for your interest